nkoturovic/nixos-dotfiles/README.md

 ### TODO

 * [x] Use flakes for building configuration.nix and home-manager
+* [ ] Consider adding home-manager as a nixos module
 * [ ] Move sway to home-manager
 * [ ] Fix lock screen and sleep